Tourism in a glaciated upland area – The Lake District

 - Current data suggest 15.8 million people visit the Lake District each year.
 Consider the impact of this on the 40,000 local people.

 - 83% of visitors to the Lake District travel by car.
-Over half of these people use their car as the main form of transport within the park.
-This causes serious congestion on the narrow, winding roads.
+Over half of these people use their car as the primary form of transport within the park.
+This causes severe congestion on the narrow, winding roads.

 - House prices are high in the Lake District, with 20% of the properties either second homes or holiday rentals.